Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 Installing Rust
 ---------------

-First how do we install Rust

-This depends on what operating system you're using.
+How you install Rust depends on what operating system you're using.

 I'm going to go over Mac and Linux first as they're both the same and quite simple.